Hegseth orders Navy to rename ship honoring gay rights activist Harvey Milk

 A DOD official said the decision's timing, during Pride month, was intentional.

-Defense Secretary Pete Hegseth has ordered the Navy to strike the name of pioneering gay rights activist Harvey Milk from one of its ships, orchestrating the change as Pride month celebrations take place.
+Defense Secretary Pete Hegseth has ordered the Navy to strike the name of pioneering gay rights activist Harvey Milk from one of its ships, orchestrating the change as Pride month celebrations take place, according to sources.

 A defense official said the timing of the decision was intentional.